miqelle/reading-notes/the-coders-computer.md

 * It should be **available on all computers** such as Windows, Mac, and Linux 💻 🖥️ !
 * It should also **support multiple coding languages** such as _HTML, CSS, Javascript, and C++_

-## Resource for Basic terminal usage
+## Here is a list of terminal commands:
 * **pwd** stands for _print working directory_; it tells you what your current working directory is.
 * **ls** stands for _let's give it a go_; it tells you a plain listing of your current location.
 * **[] square brackets** mean that an item is optional, and the code can be ran with or without the item.